Exawind/amr-wind/docs/sphinx/user/inputs_Sampling.rst

    **type:** Integer, optional, default = 0

    Specify the output delay (in timesteps) when data sampling and output will begin during a simulation.
-E.g., a delay of 100 will wait until the 100th timestep to check if, according to the output frequency, sampling should be performed and output to disk.
+E.g., a delay of 100 will wait until the hundredth timestep to check if, according to the output frequency, sampling should be performed and output to disk.